 How many different types of PMO are there?
-There are a number of ways that PMOs can be classified – do you operate at team, department or organisational level?
-Are you a project PMO, program PMO or Portfolio PMO?
-Are you resource driven, or results-driven?
+There are many ways that a project management office can be classified – do you operate at a team, department, or organizational level?
+Are you a project PMO, program PMO, or portfolio PMO?
+Are you resource-driven, or results-driven?
 I would argue that there is only actually one type of project management office – The Catalytic PMO.
 No matter what you call your PMO, the most crucial role it plays is that of PMO as a Catalyst.

-Successful PMOs perform exactly the same function – they reduce the amount of energy required to get things done.
-To explore this a little bit more, I’d like you to do a quick thought experiment: What would happen to your organisation if the PMO suddenly disappeared?
+Successful PMOs perform precisely the same function – they reduce the amount of energy required to get things done.
+To explore this a little bit more, I’d like you to do a quick thought experiment.
+Ask yourself this: What would happen to your organization if the PMO suddenly disappeared?
 When I ask this question at conferences or workshops, I usually get the same response – “Everything would stop working – It would be Chaos!”.

 And that’s where the PMO comes into play.
-Whether it is a small, one-man-band PMO, or a behemoth, it should exist to make it easier to get thing done.
-Consider these typical PMO services:
+Whether it is a small, one-man-band PMO, or a behemoth, it should exist to make it easier to get things done.
+Consider these typical project management office services:

-- Resource Management – Resource Management is about getting the right resources working on the right things.
-Through effective control, oversight and process control, successful PMOs are able to demonstrate that they can get resources progressing on the right projects faster than would be the case if the business was left to its own devices.
+Resource Management – Resource Management is about getting the right resources working on the right things.
+Through effective control, oversight, and process control, successful PMOs can demonstrate that they can get resources progressing on the right projects faster than would be the case if the business was left to its own devices.
 In other words, the PMO acts as a catalyst for resource allocation.

-One of the great things about viewing the PMO as a catalyst is that it makes it exceptionally easy to measure and demonstrate the value that the PMO brings to the organisation.
-Techniques such as Value Stream Mapping suddenly become invaluable, as are metrics focused on Lead time and Cycle time.
-By capturing these metrics, every service that the PMO offers can be measured in terms of how fast it is and how much effort is required.
+One of the great things about viewing the PMO as a catalyst is that it makes it exceptionally easy to measure and demonstrate the value that the PMO brings to the organization.
+Techniques such as Value Stream Mapping suddenly become invaluable, as are agile metrics focused on Lead time and Cycle time.
+By capturing these metrics, you can measure every service that the PMO offers.
+You can compare and contrast them based on how fast they make the organization and how much effort is required to run them.